baby scan and gender disappointment,

 There is nothing abnormal about it!

-When it comes to motherhood, nothing is actually abnormal, there is only a lot people don’t talk about.
+When it comes to motherhood, nothing is actually abnormal, it’s just one of the things people don’t talk about.

-But the good news is that you CAN do something about it.
+But the good news is that you CAN change how you feel.

 And this is exactly what I am going to talk about in today’s post.